Fire Destroys One Prospect Park Home, Ravages Another

 Initial reports of an occupant possibly trapped thankfully proved unfounded after the fire broke out on the second floor of the primary North 11 Street home, off Fairview Avenue, around 11:30 a.m.

-Council President Anand Shah, who live-streamed from the scene, called for prayers for those who lost their homes and belongings in the destructive blaze.
+Council President Anand Shah called for prayers for those who lost their homes and belongings in the destructive blaze, which topped out at five alarms for coverage.

 Together, they kept the blaze from spreading to any more homes.